makstyle119/gen-ai-essentials/README.md

     - Neural Network And Deep Learning
         - Neural Network (NN)
             - often describe as mimicking the human brain, a neuron/node represents an algorithm for processing information.
 Data flow through the network. and based on the input, the output is calculated. and may have multiple layers.
+            - if any neural network have 3 or more then 3 hidden layers it's deep learning otherwise simple neural network.
+            - **note:** Deep Learning is a subset of Machine Learning.
+            - Neural Network have few things:
+                - Feed Forward Neural Network (FNN)
+                    - always move forward.
+                - backpropagation (BP)
+                    - move backward to adjust the weight to improve the outcome. this is how a neural network learn.
+                - Loss Function
+                    - function to compare the predicted value with the actual value. (how bad is the prediction)
+                - Activation Function
+                    - function to calculate the predicted value. (how good is the prediction)
+                - Dense
+                    - layer of neurons increase.
+                - Sparse
+                    - layer of neurons decrease.
+            - In Deep Learning, we use:
+                - Supervised Learning
+                    - Fully-connected Feed Forward (FNN)
+                    - Recurrent Neural Network (RNN)
+                    - Convolutional Neural Network (CNN)
+                - Unsupervised Learning
+                    - Deep Belief Network (DBN)
+                    - Stacked Auto Encoders (SAE)
+                    - Restricted Boltzmann Machines (RBMs)
         - Convolutional Neural Network (CNN)
         - Recurrent Neural Network (RNN)